Preparing for the CMA Exam at University of Lynchburg

 - Financial statement analysis

 - Corporate finance

 - Decision analysis and risk management

 - Professional ethics

-You can start to acquire much of the requisite knowledge to pass the CMA exam in your classes at Lynchburg College.
+You can start to acquire much of the requisite knowledge to pass the CMA exam in your classes at University of Lynchburg.
 Relevant courses include financial accounting, cost accounting, management accounting, auditing, information systems, business statistics, finance, operations management, and legal environment of business.
 It is possible for you to complete both parts of the CMA exam by the time you earn your undergraduate degree.
 The examination fee for students is one-half the regular fee.